-I asked her to go the whole way into the other room and look at me.
+I asked her to go the whole way into the other room and look.
 This time I stood the cardboard up and put a tiger and an arctic fox in front of the white cardboard.
 I asked her to name the animals.
 She got the tiger immediately, but had to take several steps forward to tell me the other animal was a white fox.

 Again, I asked her which animal was easier to see against the white cardboard.
 She said the animal that wasn't white.
 Yes!